ogunlao/ogunlao.github.io/_posts/2021-04-24-consider_uar_accuracy.md

 Let us look at some cases of how accuracy and UAR differ in their metrics

 **Case 1: Balanced class**
-Here, we have 50 samples of the positive class and 50 samples of the negative class.
+Here, we have 50 samples from the positive class and 50 samples from the negative class.
 The model predicts 45 of 50 samples correctly for the positive class and 39 of 50 samples correctly for the negative class.

 ```python
 >> import numpy as np